ET sensitivity to the anisotropic Stochastic Gravitational Wave Background: Measurement of an anisotropic SGWB with two ET-like detectors

 which follows from combining eq. (\ref{tmO}) for the noise with eq. (\ref{variance-AET}).
 It is also useful to recall that reality of $n_O \left( t \right)$ imposes that ${\tilde n}_O \left( f \right) = {\tilde n}_O^* \left( -f \right) $.
 Inserting this into eq. (\ref{C2}), evaluating the expectation values under the assumption that the noise is gaussian, and integrating over the times, results in

-where in the second term we have changed integration variable $f' \to - f'$.
 The integration time $T$ is much greater than the inverse of the argument of $\delta_T$, so we can treat that term as a Dirac $\delta-$function times $T$.
 Moreover, we can disregard $\frac{m \, \omega_e}{2 \pi}$ in the argument, as it is much smaller than the frequencies in the ET window.
 This results in

 We treat the $\delta_\tau$ quantities analogously, and we obtain